|Anatomy of the Kidney|

 - HIV infection

-- Extreme age (young or old) of either you or the donor
+- Young age or increased age—of either you or the donor

 - Poorly matching tissue between you and the donor